UW-ISC/hrp-portal/wp-content/plugins/relevanssi-premium/readme.txt

 * John Calahan for extensive 2.0 beta testing.

 == Changelog ==
+= 2.20.0 =
+* New feature: Relevanssi now shows the MySQL `max_allowed_packet` size on the debug tab.
+* New feature: Relevanssi now shows the indexing query on the debug tab.
+* New feature: You can now edit pinning and exclusions from Quick Edit.
+* New feature: You can now remove queries from the search log from the query insights page.
+* New feature: ACF field settings now include a 'Exclude from Relevanssi index' setting.
+You can use that to exclude ACF fields from the Relevanssi index.
+* Changed behaviour: Click tracking is disabled in multisite searches.
+It causes problems with wrong links and isn't very reliable in the best case.
+* Changed behaviour: Plugin translation updates are disabled, unless explicitly enabled either from the Overview settings or with the `relevanssi_update_translations` filter hook.
+* Minor fix: Relevanssi was adding extra quotes around search terms in the `highlight` parameter.
+* Minor fix: Metabox fields look nicer on Firefox.
+* Minor fix: Adds the `relevanssi_related_posts_cache_id` filter to the relevanssi_related_posts() function.
+* Minor fix: Yet another update to data attributes in highlighting.
+Thanks to Faeddur.
+* Minor fix: Taxonomy query handling was improved.
+This should help in particular Polylang users who've had problems with Relevanssi ignoring Polylang language restrictions.
+* Minor fix: Negative search terms in AND searches caused problems, but now work better.
+* Minor fix: Pinning phrases that had the same word more than once (e.g. 'word by word') didn't work.
+Now it works better.

 = 2.19.1 =
 * Minor fix: WooCommerce layered navigation compatibility caused enough problems that I've disabled it by default.
 You can enable it with `add_filter( 'woocommerce_get_filtered_term_product_counts_query', 'relevanssi_filtered_term_product_counts_query' );`.
 * Minor fix: Data attribute handling for in-document highlighting is now better.